Clinton Engineer Works: Site selection

 Groves became the director of the Manhattan Project on 23 September, with the rank of brigadier general.
 That afternoon, he took a train to Knoxville, where he met with Marshall.
 After touring the site, Groves concluded that the site "was an even better choice than I had anticipated".
-He called Colonel John J. O'Brien of the Corps of Engineers' Real Estate Branch, and told him to proceed with acquiring the land.
-The site was initially known as the Kingston Demolition Range; it officially became the Clinton Engineer Works (CEW) in January 1943, and was given the codename Site X. After the township was established in mid-1943, the name Oak Ridge was chosen from employee suggestions.
-It met with the Manhattan District's approval because "its rural connotation held outside curiosity to a minimum".
-Oak Ridge then became the site's postal address, but the site itself was not officially renamed Oak Ridge until 1947.
+He called Colonel John J. O'Brien of the Corps of Engineers' Real Estate Branch and told him to proceed with acquiring the land.
+The site was initially known as the Kingston Demolition Range; it officially became the Clinton Engineer Works (CEW) in January 1943 and was given the codename Site X. After the township was established in mid-1943, the name Oak Ridge was chosen from employee suggestions.
+The site met the Manhattan District's approval because "its rural connotation held outside curiosity to a minimum".
+Oak Ridge then became the site's postal address, but the site was not officially renamed Oak Ridge until 1947.